chainpoint/chainpoint-core/README.md

 If startup is successful, running `docker service logs -f chainpoint-core_abci` will show the log message `Executed block` every minute.

-## Joining the Chainpoint Testnet
+### Joining the Chainpoint Testnet

 After running `make init`, you can join the public testnet as a Full Node:

 1. Run `make init-chain` to download the testnet genesis and config files

-2. Specify peers by adding `PEERS="73d315d7c92e60df6aa92632259def61cace59de@35.245.53.181:26656,cbc0f714430ccf30e2a5cfb3da60c26d317abe72@35.188.238.186:26656"` to the .env file in the root project directory
+2. Specify peers by adding `PEERS="4350130c60da6c4e443d9fe4abb9c4129b82a651@35.245.53.181:26656,50cf252391ff609a1de6c2a146c4fdfcff80dc41@35.188.238.186:26656"` to the .env file in the root project directory

 3. Run `make deploy` to copy the .env file to the config directory and deploy Core.

-## Upgrade
+### Upgrade

 You can upgrade Core by running `make clean-tendermint` and `docker-compose pull`, then by redeploying with `make deploy`.

-## Build
+## Development

-### Build for local `docker-compose`

-`make build`
+We encourage anyone interested in contributing to fork this repo and submit a pull-request with desired changes.
+Please be sure to use eslint (npm) and gofmt (go) to check/fix any style issues.

-### Build for GCR / DockerHub
+### Build

-Edit the `image:` keys for each service in the docker-compose file to reflect your desired docker repo.
-Run `make build`, authenticate with your docker host service, then run `docker-compose push`.
+`make build` will build and tag local docker images for each of the micro-services in this Repo.

+### Run

+`make dev` will bring up a docker-compose instance geared toward development.
+API will be accessible on port 80, while Tendermint is accessible on ports 26656-26657.

-## Documentation
+### Documentation

 READMEs for each Core micro-service are available: